geostag/smarthome/README.md

 ## architecture

 - influxDB and grafana are run as docker containers, storing the collected and configured data in corresponding bind mounted directories
-- an MQTT broker is queried to collect smart meter data (tasmota sends data by MQTT)
+- an MQTT broker
+   - to collect smart meter data (tasmota sends data by MQTT) and send it over to influxdb
+   - to collect recent data for an agent to control the solar output power
-- fruther data is collected by sensors doing queries against REST APIs
+- further data is collected by sensors doing queries against REST APIs
 - all collected data is forwarded to an influxDB bucket called "smarthome"
 - derived data is created by influxDB tasks and stored in an influxDB bucket called "smarthomederived"
 - visualizations are done in grafana dashboards